 With the increase in remote work for many employees and the increase in ransomware activity world-wide, the university needs more tools to offer better protection of our institutional data and systems from malicious actors.
 Our approach is to use a tool called Endpoint Detection and Response (EDR) to obtain visibility into system behavior.
 EDR tools help detect malicious activity, even in a remote work environment, and rapidly mitigate or isolate the activity to prevent further disruption to your work and university systems.

 Many well-known universities throughout the United States have been targets to Ransomware attacks just in the past year.
 For example, Michigan State University, University of Utah, Columbia College in Chicago, and the University of California San Francisco all were infected with ransomware last year.
 With EEPS, we have more visibility into the activities behind ransomware attacks which allows us to mitigate those situations.

 What is an EDR tool?

 Endpoint Detection and Response (EDR) tools are used to detect malicious behavior of bad actors who have gained or are attempting to gain unauthorized access to university systems.
 EDR tools allow security teams to quickly detect malicious behavior and take swift action to mitigate and reduce the impact of security incidents.

 Will this service impact my privacy?

-The Responsible Use Policy tasks Enterprise Security with maintaining an effective security program to protect university stakeholders.
+Enterprise Security is tasked by university policies to maintain an effective security program to protect university stakeholders.
 Enterprise Security has security practitioners with the highest ethical standards dedicated to creating and maintaining a proactive, top-quality security program for The Ohio State University.
-To be successful, Enterprise Security is working within the boundaries of the current Responsible Use and Information Security policies.
+To be successful, Enterprise Security is working within the boundaries of the current Institutional Data, Responsible Use and Information Security policies.

 Will this tool be replacing an existing security tool on my computer?